ishan-backend/low-level-design-java-notes/README.md

                 - ENUMs and certain ENUMs would be required as range filter e.g. StarRating
                 - FoodItem class with associated DB cols as fields with constructor and getters

-                - Searcher is Business Component, should be generic searcher
+                - Searcher is Business Component, should be generic searcher (OCP)
                         - it has to fetch from database items which has similar name
                         - with same meal type
                         - with same cuisine type